delphicventurescode/delphicventurescode.github.io/_posts/2025-07-10-hunda-poezio.md

 ---
-title: "Poetry for Dogs?
+title: "🧵Blog Post 8: Poetry for Dogs?
 Oh yes, we went there."
 Subtitle: "We even have code to prove it!"
 date: 2025-07-10
 layout: post